KostaS10/TerraformAzureKeyVaultMonitoring/README.md

 # TerraformAzureKeyVaultMonitoring

-Deployment of KeyVault and LogicApp using Terraform/AzureDevOps CI/CD
+Deployment of KeyVault and LogicApp using Terraform/AzureDevOps

+How to use this: